-There are also some special surface processing, however, no matter what kind of surface processing you choose, the following steps should be followed:
+There are also some specialized surface processing techniques available.
+However, regardless of the chosen method, the following steps should be followed:

 - Negotiate the required surface processing with the manufacturer.
-It is much better to prepare a sample as the standard for future mass production.
+It is highly recommended to prepare a sample as a standard for future mass production.

-- In case of large-scale use (such as composite plate), it must be ensured that the base roll plate or roll material used is from the same batch.
+- In the case of large-scale usage (such as composite plates), ensure that the base plate or roll material used is from the same batch.

 - The manufacturing process should be considered when selecting the surface processing.
-For example, in order to remove the welding beads, the weld seam may need to be ground, and the original surface processing must be restored.
-The pattern plate is difficult or even unable to meet this requirement.
+For example, in order to remove welding beads, the weld seam may need to be ground and the original surface processing must be restored.
+Patterned plates may be difficult or even unable to meet this requirement.

-- For some surface processing, grinding or polishing, the texture is directional, which is called unidirectional.
-If this kind of texture is used vertically instead of horizontally, dirt will not be easily attached to it, and it will be easy to clean.
+- For certain surface processing techniques such as grinding or polishing, the texture is directional and is called unidirectional.
+Using this texture vertically instead of horizontally will make it difficult for dirt to stick to it, and make it easier to clean.

 Rolling surface processing

-There are three basic rolling surface processing for plates and strips, which are represented by the production process of plates and strips.
+There are three basic rolling surface processing techniques for plates and strips, which are represented by the production process of plates and strips:

-- 1: After hot rolling, annealing, pickling and descaling, the surface of the treated steel plate is dull surface and a bit rough.
+- No.1: After hot rolling, annealing, pickling, and descaling, the surface of the treated steel plate is dull and slightly rough.

-- 2D: It is better than N0.1 surface processing, but also has a dull surface.
-After cold rolling, annealing, descaling, and finally light rolling with a mat roll.
+- 2D: This technique produces a slightly better surface than No.1 processing, but it is still dull.
+After cold rolling, annealing, descaling, and a final light rolling with a mat roll, the surface becomes smoother.

-- 2B: This is the most commonly used in architectural applications.
-Except for the last mild cold rolling with a polishing roller after annealing and descaling, the other processes are the same as 2D.
-The surface is slightly shiny, which can be polished.
+- 2B: This is the most commonly used technique in architectural applications.
+Except for the final mild cold rolling with a polishing roller after annealing and descaling, the other processes are the same as 2D.
+The surface is slightly shiny and can be polished.

 In addition to these techniques, there is a special surface processing technique called 2B bright annealing.
-This technique produces a highly reflective surface by rolling the steel with a polishing roller and finally annealed in a controlled atmosphere.
-Bright annealing still retains its reflective surface and does not produce oxide scale.
-Since no oxidation reaction occurs during bright annealing, so no further acid pickling and passivation treatment is required.
+This technique produces a highly reflective surface by rolling the steel with a polishing roller and then annealing it in a controlled atmosphere.
+Bright annealing retains its reflective surface and does not produce oxide scale.
+Since no oxidation reaction occurs during bright annealing, there is no need for further acid pickling and passivation treatment.

 Polished surface processing

-- 3A: The surface is uniformly ground, and the particle size of the abrasive is 80～
+3A: The surface is uniformly ground, and the abrasive particle size is 80~.

-3B: This technique involves rough polishing the surface with uniform straight lines on the surface.
-It is usually made by polishing abrasive belt with a particle size of 180 to 200 on a 2A or 2B plate.
+3B: This technique involves rough polishing the surface with uniform straight lines.
+It is typically achieved by polishing an abrasive belt with a particle size of 180 to 200 on a 2A or 2B plate.

-No.7: Mirror polishing surface, with high reflectivity, is usually called mirror surface processing, because of it’s clear image reflections.
-Stainless steel is continuously polished with a fine abrasive and then polished with a very fine polishing paste.
+No.7: This surface processing results in a highly reflective mirror surface, which is often called a mirror surface.
+Stainless steel is polished continuously with a fine abrasive and then polished with a very fine polishing paste.

-It should be noted in architectural applications that this kind of surface will leave fingerprints if it is used in places with large flow of people or where people often touch.
-Fingerprints can, of course, be wiped off, but they sometimes affect aesthetics.
+It should be noted in architectural applications that this type of surface is prone to leaving fingerprints if used in areas with high human traffic or where people touch frequently.
+While fingerprints can be wiped off, they can affect the aesthetics of the surface.

-The classification of surface finishing can be divided into two types: rolled surface processing and polished surface processing is to explain the extent to which it can be achieved.
+The classification of surface finishing can be divided into two types: rolled surface processing and polished surface processing.
+These types indicate the level of smoothness that can be achieved.

-The standard measuring method is called CLA (Central Line Average).
-Use a measuring instrument to move laterally on the surface of the steel plate, and record the change in peak and valley.
+The standard method for measuring surface roughness is called CLA (Central Line Average).
+A measuring instrument is used to move laterally on the surface of the steel plate and record changes in peak and valley.
 The smaller the CLA number, the smoother the surface.
-The final results of different grades can be seen from the surface processing and CLA numbers in the table below.
+The table below shows the final results of different grades based on the surface finishing and CLA numbers.

-Note: We should keep in mind that the grinding with abrasive paper or belt during the grinding operation is basically a polishing cutting operation, leaving very fine lines on the surface of the steel plate.
+It is important to remember that during the grinding process, the use of abrasive paper or belt essentially performs a polishing and cutting operation, leaving very fine lines on the surface of the steel plate.

-We have had trouble using alumina as an abrasive, partly because of pressure problems.
-Any abrasive parts of the equipment, such as abrasive belts and wheels, must not be used on other non-stainless steel materials before being used on stainless steel.
+We have experienced difficulties when using alumina as an abrasive due to pressure issues.
+Any abrasive parts of the equipment, including abrasive belts and wheels, should not be used on non-stainless steel materials before being used on stainless steel.
 This is because it can lead to contamination of the stainless steel surface.

-This technique is effective for removing small welding scars and sharp edges can be removed by this technique.
-This technique mainly focuses on the protrusions on the surface and preferentially dissolves them.
-The electrolytic polishing process is to immerse stainless steel in a heated liquid, and the proportion of the liquid involves many proprietary and patented technologies.
-Electrolytic polishing of austenitic stainless steel works well.
+This technique is effective for removing small welding scars and sharp edges, as it preferentially dissolves surface protrusions.
+The electrolytic polishing process involves immersing stainless steel in a heated liquid, and the liquid’s proportions involve many proprietary and patented technologies.
+Electrolytic polishing of austenitic stainless steel is particularly successful.

 Textured surface processing

-There are many types of patterns that can be applied to stainless steel, and the advantages of creating steel plates with textured or patterned surfaces are as follows:
+There are numerous patterns that can be applied to stainless steel, and the advantages of creating steel plates with textured or patterned surfaces are as follows:

-5) Provide architects with a choice.
-Patented patterns include linen (for the Ed Building in London), mosaic patterns, pearl and leather patterns.
-Wave and line patterns.
-Patterned surfaces are particularly suited for interior decoration, such as elevator panels, counters, wall panels and entrances.
-For external applications, it is essential to enable rain and manual flushing to clean the stainless steel and avoid dead corners that are easy to collect dirt and airborne impurities, so as not to cause corrosion and affect aesthetics.
+- Provides architects with a range of design options.
+Patented patterns include linen (used in the Ed Building in London), mosaic patterns, pearl and leather patterns, as well as wave and line patterns.
+Patterned surfaces are particularly suited for interior decoration, such as elevator panels, counters, wall panels, and entrances.
+For external applications, it is essential to enable rain and manual flushing to clean the stainless steel and avoid dead corners that collect dirt and airborne impurities, which can cause corrosion and affect aesthetics.

 Rough surface processing

 Rough surface processing is one of the most commonly used surface treatments.
 It involves polishing the surface of a steel plate with a nylon abrasive belt or brush after polishing or bright annealing.